-Part-stacks of Assortment 18 must lie at the top of the stack so that they can be kept apart during unloading.
+Part-stacks of the commercial assortment "thick pulpwood" must lie at the top of the stack so that they can be kept apart during unloading.
 They must be marked according to the same method as other (part-)stacks on the vehicle.